 - be a permanent resident of the United Kingdom

-- reside within two hours' travelling time from the School, either by car or public transport
+- reside within four hours' travelling time from the School, either by car or public transport

 - be a 24-hour point of contact for pupil, parents and the School